renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 object clubs satisfies Suit { string => "clubs"; }
 {% endhighlight %}

+> The syntax `string => "something";` is new.
+This is short notation for `shared actual String string => "something";`.
+  Although Ceylon aims at making code readable and mostly explicit, it makes an exception in the case of overriding formal methods or properties because this is such a common case.
+Also, once you get a little bit used to this short notation, you immediately recognize it and, arguably, can read the code even more easily than you would otherwise.

-Because we enumerated the possible values of `Suit`, it is just impossible to define any other `Suit`.
+Because we enumerated the possible values of `Suit`, it is just impossible to define any other `Suit` elsewhere.
 You can't even create a class to satisfy `Suit`.
 Ceylon won't let you!
 Your class would have to be enumerated after `of` for it to be allowed.

-Notice that this *trick* works for abstract classes and classes as well, not only interfaces and objects:
+Notice that this *trick* works for abstract classes and classes as well, not only interfaces and objects (but the enumerated type itself must be an abstract class or interface):

 {% highlight ceylon %}
 abstract class A() of B | C {}
 class B() extends A() {}
 class C() extends A() {}
 {% endhighlight %}

+By the way, the `Boolean` type itself is defined as an enumerated type:

+{% highlight ceylon %}
+shared abstract class Boolean()
+        of true | false {}

+shared object true extends Boolean() {
+    string => "true";
+}

+shared object false extends Boolean() {
+    string => "false";
+}
+{% endhighlight %}

+Even `null` is just the single enumerated value of the type `Null`.

 ## The `switch` statement